F3real/F3real.github.io/content/blockchain_ctf.md

 ```
 If we look at `collectFunds` in `PiggyBank` we see `onlyOwner` modifier which checks if `msg.sender == owner` (`msg.sender` is address from which request was sent).

-But in `CharliesPiggyBank`, which inherits from `PiggyBank`, modifier is missing so we can just call it to win.
+But in `CharliesPiggyBank`, which inherits from `PiggyBank`, the modifier is missing so we can just call it to win.

 ## Lvl 4 SI Token Sale